-- Take a proactive role in their experience during the entire process (pre-departure, on-site, and return). - Discuss questions they have about the program with our staff and past participants. - Read all emails and materials that our office and partners provide, complete tasks, and meet deadlines set by us or our partners. - Create a communication plan with their parents/families/friends. - Inform their parents and family of their decisions and share information received.
+- Take a proactive role in their experience during the entire process (pre-departure, on-site, and upon return). - Discuss any questions they have about the program with our staff and past participants. - Read all emails and materials that our office and our partners provide, and meet any tasks or deadlines set by us or our partners. - Create a communication plan with their parents/families/friends. - Inform their parents and family of their decisions and share information received.

-IAP will share information with students directly via wisc.edu email and in the MyStudyAbroad portal.
-The University of Wisconsin-Madison and IAP recognize that parents & family members are important partners in a student's success.
+IAP will be sharing information with students directly via wisc.edu email and in the MyStudyAbroad portal.
+The University of Wisconsin - Madison and IAP recognize that parents & family members are a very important partner in a student's success.
 We encourage students to share resources and explore them with their parents/families.
-Students should take the lead in contacting IAP with questions.
+Students should take the lead in following up with our office with questions.

-To help your parents/ families help support you, we created: https://studyabroad.wisc.edu/family/ Our philosophy for working with parents/families is that we:
+To help your parents and families help support you, we have created some materials here: https://studyabroad.wisc.edu/family/

+Our philosophy for working with parents/families is that we: